TABLETOP EXERCISE

 • OBSERVER NOTES

-• Notes are created by the RedLegg Observer, paying particular attention to how the proceedings highlight communication gaps within Participant areas or other departments with which they most frequently interact.
+• Notes are created by the RedLegg Observer, paying particular attention to how the proceedings highlight communication gaps within participant areas or departments with which they most frequently interact.

 • HOT WASH SESSION

-• A Hot Wash takes place immediately after the tabletop exercise, allowing Participants to provide the initial feedback while details are still fresh in their minds.
+• A Hot Wash takes place immediately after the tabletop exercise, allowing participants to provide the initial feedback while details are still fresh in their minds.
 Participants also perform a self-assessment and discuss the positive outcomes and areas for improvement.
-Data Collectors receive immediate feedback, as well as the opportunity for self-assessment and discussion surrounding the major issues and outcomes of the exercise.
-The Hot Wash also allows Data Collectors to ask for needed clarifications and any missing information.
+Data Collectors receive immediate feedback from the self-assessment and from the discussion surrounding the major issues and outcomes of the exercise.
+The Hot Wash also allows Data Collectors to request any subsequent clarifications or to inquire about any missing information.

 • LESSONS LEARNED SESSION